 A good tomato soup is a wonderful thing.
 Not only is it delicious on its own, but it can also provide a solid foundation for so many other meals.
-A few weeks ago I showed you how to make my creamy tomato tortellini soup with spinach, and today we’re taking virtually the same soup, give or take some herbs and spices, and making two brand new dinners from it.
+This quick tortilla soup is built on the foundation of a basic tomato soup, but takes on an exciting personality with some zippy herbs and spices.

-Any soup worth its salt starts with a foundation of onions, and those are usually followed by celery and carrots.
-This vegetable base, also known as mirepoix, if you’re fancy, is the base for a world of wonderful soups.
-Once you have these three veg sweating down in a big pot, you’re in good shape.
+Any soup worth its salt starts with an aromatic foundation of onions, and sometimes carrots and celery are often in there too.
+This vegetable base, (A.K.A mirepoix) is the base for almost every soup in the world.
+Once these three veggies are making magic together in a big pot, you’re in good shape.

 To blend or not to blend?